zhaoweiguo/knowledge.bkg/source/8tools/dockers/istios/normals/normal.rst

     5. Citadel Agent - A per-node component responsible for certificate issuance and rotation.

     6. Galley- Central component for validating, ingesting, aggregating, transforming and distributing config within Istio.

+.. note:: Note: The service mesh is not an overlay network.
+It simplifies and enhances how microservices in an application talk to each other over the network provided by the underlying platform.

 .. image:: /images/istios/architecture.png